 Trim Tab Pump Location

-The trim tab pump is located in the rigging area behind the port wall of the aft berth.
+The Chesapeake 290 trim tab pump is located on the port outboard side of the aft berth.

+It can be accessed through the port wall panel.
 The hydraulic fluid level should be checked on a seasonal basis.